German EV Charging Stations Up 50%

 Berlin (GTAI) - The German Association of Energy and Water Industries (BDEW) says that the number of public EV charging stations role more than 50 percent from summer 2018 to summer 2019.
 Germany currently has 20,650 stations, up from 13,500 the previous year.
 12 percent of them were rapid charging stations.

-There are now more EVs on the road in Germany than in any European country, although the percentage of Germans driving electric cars still lags behind nations like Norway.
+For the first time, Germany registered more new EVs on the road than any other European country, although the raw numbers and the percentage of Germans driving electric cars still lag behind nations like Norway.
 The BDEW says the number of public charging stations would be sufficient to power up 13 million EVs – or thirty percent of all German cars of all types currently in use.
 But the association is calling for further government action to encourage charging stations in homes and workplaces.

 “The growth in public charging stations is a positive signal for the expansion of e-mobility in Germany,” says digital energy technologies expert Marlen Brüntrup of Germany Trade & Invest (GTAI).
 “But further growth in the charging infrastructure will still be needed and that offers attractive opportunities for foreign companies’ products: from charging stations and batteries to smart grid technologies and digital solutions.”
 Germany’s 16 federal states offer tax incentives to encourage the construction of public and private charging stations.